goauthentik/authentik/website/integrations/sources/azure-ad/index.md

 For more details on how-to have the new source display on the Login Page see [here](../general#add-sources-to-default-login-page).
 :::

-### automatic user enrollment and attribute mapping
+### Automatic user enrollment and attribute mapping

 Using the following process you can auto-enroll your users without interaction, and directly control the mapping Azure attribute to authentik. attribute.